kubernetes/website/docs/tasks/administer-federation/ingress.md

 1. Your clusters are correctly registered in the Cluster Federation API (`kubectl describe clusters`)
 2. Your clusters are all 'Active'.
 This means that the cluster Federation system was able to connect and authenticate against the clusters' endpoints.
-If not, consult the event logs of the federation-controller-manager pod to ascertain what the failure might be. (`kubectl --namespace=federation logs $(kubectl get pods --namespace=federation -l module=federation-controller-manager -oname`)
+If not, consult the event logs of the federation-controller-manager pod to ascertain what the failure might be. (`kubectl --namespace=federation logs $(kubectl get pods --namespace=federation -l module=federation-controller-manager -o name`)
 3. That the login credentials provided to the Cluster Federation API for the clusters have the correct authorization and quota to create ingresses/services/replicasets in the relevant namespace in the